How to Change Your WordPress Admin Password (3 Methods Explained)

 Either way, once you choose a password you’ll need to select the Reset Password button.
 Then, you’ll see a confirmation message like this one if everything went smoothly:

-2. Change Your WordPress Password Through the Dashboard
+2. How to Change WordPress Password Through the Dashboard

-To do this, go to your dashboard and navigate to the Users › Your Profile tab.
+To reset your password, go to your dashboard and navigate to the Users › Your Profile tab.
 This section includes all the information associated with your account, from your full name to your username, email, and even your profile picture:

 More importantly, there’s also a section called Account Management, where you can change your WordPress password even if you don’t remember the current one.
 All you have to do is click on the button labeled Generate Password: